openstack/nova-specs/specs/backlog/approved/same-instances-scheduling.rst

 ===================

-As an operator, when you manage hundred or thousand nodes, instances will be automaticly balanced though all nodes.
+As an operator, when you manage hundred or thousand nodes, instances will be automatically balanced though all nodes.
 There is no possibility to ask the infrastructure to group a kind of instances on the same hosts if possible.

 A kind of instance could be based on a specific image, a specific flavor.